This post may contain affiliate links. Please read our privacy policy.

 - 1 cup heavy cream

-- Whipped Cream to serve
+- Whipped Cream (to serve)

 Instructions

-- Preheat the oven to 350°F. Prick the sweet potatoes in several places with a fork, and bake the sweet potatoes right on the rack for 1 1/2 hours, until very soft.
+- Preheat the oven to 350 F. Prick the sweet potatoes in several places with a fork, and bake the sweet potatoes right on the rack for 1 ½ hours, until very soft.
 Leave the oven on.
-Remove and cool the potatoes until they are just slightly warm, then peel the skins off, and puree in a food processor or blender, or pass them through a ricer, and place in a large bowl.
-You should have about 1 ¼ to 1 ½ cups puree.
+Remove and cool the potatoes until they are just slightly warm, then peel the skins off and puree in a food processor or blender, or pass them through a ricer and place in a large bowl.
+You should have about 1 1/4 to 1 1/2 cups puree.

 - Unroll the prepared pie crust and fit it into a 9-inch pie plate.
 Attractively crimp the edges of the crust.
 (Or if you’ve purchased a pre-made pie crust already in the pan, skip this step).

 - Bake the pie for about 1 hour, until the filling is set.
-You can test this by inserting a sharp knife near the center; when it come out clean, the pie is done.
+You can test this by inserting a sharp knife near the center; when it comes out clean, the pie is done.
 Cool the pie completely on a wire rack.
 The pie will be a bit puffed up when it comes out of the oven, then sink slightly as it cools.
-You can serve immediately, or cover and refrigerate for up to 2 days.
+You can serve immediately or cover and refrigerate for up to 2 days.

 - Serve sliced, with whipped cream, if desired.